 The 6-week scan is the most common gestation age that an ultrasound is performed.

 We do not recommend a scan before the 6 weeks gestation unless you are worried about a miscarriage or an ectopic pregnancy, as at 5 weeks gestation you will possibly see the endometrium being thickened and echo bright and possibly a gestation sac.
+A 5-week baby scan might help to find the cause for any early pregnancy pain or bleeding.

 What happens at a 6-week scan?

 It is more likely that at 6 weeks gestation age you will need to have a transvaginal or internal ultrasound scan instead of a transabdominal scan (through the abdomen).
-This is because it is early stage and everything is still small.
+This is because it is a very early stage and everything is still small.
 The transvaginal scan will be able to get closer to the endometrium and produce a better clearer image of the pregnancy insitu.

 Feeling nervous about having an ultrasound scan so early in your pregnancy is normal.
 Try to stay calm and prepare yourself for what may happen.
 Bringing with you your partner or a close family member for extra support might be a good idea.